404mat/setup-vscode/README.md

 ## Keybinds

 I currently use the default keybinds, but if they change I will put them here.
+I also added Cmd+N to toggle the secondary sidebar.